tiendn/review-books/Rework.md

 There’s a world of difference between truly standing for something and having a mission statement that says you stand for something

 ### Plan Z

+**_Outside money is Plan Z_**

+Spending other people’s money may sound great, but there’s a noose attached.
+Here’s why:”

+> **You give up control**.
+When you turn to outsiders for funding, you have to answer to them too.
+That’s fine at first, when everyone agrees.
+But what happens down the road?
+Are you starting your own business to take orders from someone else?
+Raise money and that’s what you’ll wind up doing.

+> **“Cashing out” begins to trump building a quality business.** Investors want their money back—and quickly (usually three to five years).
+Long-term sustainability goes out the window when those involved only want to cash out as soon as they can.

+> **Spending other people’s money is addictive.** There’s nothing easier than spending other people’s money.
+But then you run out and need to go back for more.
+And every time you go back, they take more of your company.

+> **It’s usually a bad deal.** When you’re just beginning, you have no leverage.
+That’s a terrible time to enter into any financial transaction.

+> **Customers move down the totem pole.** You wind up building what investors want instead of what customers want.

+> **Raising money is incredibly distracting.** Seeking funding is difficult and draining.
+It takes months of pitch meetings, legal maneuvering, contracts, etc. That’s an enormous distraction when you should really be focused on building something great.

+Before you stick your head in that noose, look for another way.

+### Do you really need?

+**_You need less than you think_**

+Do you really need ten people or will two or three do for now?

+Do you really need $500,000 or is $50,000 (or \$5,000) enough for now?

+Do you really need six months or can you make something in two?

+Do you really need a big office or can you share office space (or work from home) for a while?

+Do you really need to buy advertising and hire a PR firm or are there other ways to get noticed?

+Do you really need to build a factory or can you hire someone else to manufacture your products?

+Do you really need an accountant or can you use Quicken and do it yourself?

+Do you really need an IT department or can you outsource it?

+Do you really need a full-time support person or can you handle inquiries on your own?

+Do you really need to open a retail store or can you sell your product online?

+Do you really need fancy business cards, letterhead, and brochures or can you forego that stuff?

+> You get the point.
+Maybe eventually you’ll need to go the bigger, more expensive route, but not right now.

+> You get the point.
+Maybe eventually you’ll need to go the bigger, more expensive route, but not right now.

+### Startup

+**_Start a business, not a startup_**

+The start up is a magical place.
+It’s a place where expenses are someone else’s problem.
+It’s a place where that pesky thing called revenue is never an issue.
+It’s a place where you can spend other people’s money until you figure out a way to make your own.
+It’s a place where the laws of business physics don’t apply.

+The problem with this magical place is it’s a fairy tale.
+The truth is every business, new or old, is governed by the same set of market forces and economic rules.
+Revenue in, expenses out.
+Turn a profit or wind up gone.

+A business without a path to profit isn’t a business, it’s a hobby.

+So don’t use the idea of a startup as a crutch.
+Instead, start an actual business.

+Actual businesses have to deal with actual things like bills and payroll.
+Actual businesses worry about profit from day one.
+Actual businesses don’t mask deep problems by saying, “It’s OK, we’re a startup.”
+Act like an actual business and you’ll have a much better shot at succeeding.”